paullj1/TreatLife-HomeKit/README.md

 7. Device should pair

 # Config Mode
-* To enter config mode to change your SSID, or update the firmware, press the light on/off button 8 times with less than 1 second between presses.
+* To enter config mode to change your SSID, or update the firmware, press and hold the light on/off button for at least five seconds, then browse to the IP address of the device.
+To get the IP, you can look at your ARP cache for the MAC address which matches the devices serial number.

 # Notes
 * If upgrading from tasmota, you'll need to use the gzip'd binary in the release